Franz Brentano (1838-1917)

 - Von der Klassifikation der psychischen Phänomene.
 Berlin: Duncker & Humblot, 1911.
 [On the Classification of Mental Phenomena]

-- Reprint of the second book of his Psychology from an Empirical Standpoint along with an important appendix, appendix in which Brentano explains some changes regarding his earlier views.
+- Reprint of the second book of his Psychology from an Empirical Standpoint along with an important appendix in which Brentano explains some changes regarding his earlier views.
 Included in the English translation of the Psychology from an Empirical Standpoint.

 - A collection of papers previously published between 1890 and 1906 on sensory psychology.
 These papers are largely based on the Vienna lectures on descriptive psychology.
 Not yet translated into English.